+Demographics

-Demographics.
-The majority of the support providers were female with a mean age of 50.2 years (range from 28 to 70).
-All live in cities in the northern part of Israel.
-Half reported that they have a relative with a disability, either having IDD or autism.
-Most had a bachelor or a master’s degree in either education or social work.
-Based on the data provided in Table 1, most of the support providers have experience working with individuals with disabilities (mean = 15.4 years) and have been working at their current workplace for an average of 5 years.
-Their current work positions were primarily providing direct service/support to individuals with IDD.
+The majority of the support providers were women with a mean age of 50.2 years (range: 28-70).
+All participants lived in cities in the northern part of Israel.
+Half of the participants reported that they have a relative with a disability, either someone with IDD or autism.
+Most participants had a bachelor’s or a master’s degree in education or social work.
+Based on the data provided in Table 1, most of the support providers have had experience working with individuals with disabilities (mean years of experience = 15.4 years) and have been working at their current workplace for an average of 5 years.
+Providers’ current work positions were primarily focused on providing direct service/support to individuals with IDD.

 The transcribed interviews of the 10 support staff were analyzed by two of the researchers utilizing thematic content analysis (TCA) described by Andersen (2007).
-Transcriptions of the interviews were organized under the questionnaire’s 3 content areas (1) the role of the supporter, (2) the aim of the support, and (3) facing challenges and obstacles.
-Eight themes emerged under the 3 content areas and are described in Table 2 along with an example of each.
+Transcriptions of the interviews were organized by the interview protocol’s three content areas: (1) the role of the supporter, (2) aim of provided support, and (3) challenges and obstacles faced by the supporters.
+Eight themes emerged under the three content areas and are described in Table 2, along with an example of each.

 Insert Table 2 here

-Within the first content area 3 themes emerged.
-They included (1) Encouraging the expression of desires, wishes and dream; (2) providing intimate and hopeful dialogues; (3) helping the dreamer turn their dream into a systematic process.
-The 3 themes and verbatim examples of each are provided below.
+Within the first content area, three themes emerged.
+They included: (1) encouraging the expression of desires, wishes and dreams; (2) providing intimate and hopeful dialogue; (3) helping the dreamer turn their dream into a systematic process towards the achievement of the dream.
+The three themes and verbatim examples of each theme are listed below.

-Content Area 1.
-The Role of the Supporter.
+Content Area 1: The Role of the Supporter

-Theme 1: Encouraging the expression of desires, wishes, and dreams
+Theme 1: Encouraging the Expression of Desires, Wishes, and Dreams

 Verbatim examples include:

-Giving a stage for a person with disability to express his dreams
+Giving a stage for a person with a disability to express his dreams.

-The supporter is non-judgmental
+The supporter is non-judgmental.

-If a person has difficulty, support and direction is provided him so that the dream will 'come' out.
+If a person has difficulty, support and direction are provided to him so that the dream will 'come' out.

-Asking members more about their deep and hidden desires and making the impossible, possible for them to achieve.
+Asking members more about their deep and hidden desires and making the impossible possible for them to achieve.

 To know he is like anyone else, a person, therefore I believe in him and his dreams.
 Confidence in talking about his dreams.